quintel/documentation/docs/contrib/inputs.md

 Give the input which _sets_ the value the higher priority, so that it runs first.
 The input which _reads_ the value then sees the user's value rather than the default.

 **2. Two inputs set the same attribute.**
 Because the inputs are applied one after another, the input executed _last_ overwrites the earlier one.
 That is the input with the **lower** priority.
-If you need a particular input to determine the final value, give it the _lower_ priority.
+If a particular input should set the final value, it should have the _lower_ priority.

 ### Share groups